pix303/users-training-app/README.md

 # users-training-app

-Training projext to evaluate Nextjs (ver 12 and 13) and Remix
+Training projects to evaluate Nextjs (ver 12 and 13) and Remix

 ## server
 Go minimal rest api for serving users data